-n the past 50 years, public-interest litigation has achieved exalted stature in American law.
+In the past 50 years, public-interest litigation has achieved exalted stature in American law.
 We laud the brave souls who challenge unconstitutional or otherwise illegal government action, often at great personal cost, to protect fundamental rights or effect social change.
-Even when such litigation is unsuccessful, it may change the nature of public debate or prompt legislative correction.2 Both federal and state law encourage public-interest litigation by allowing successful plaintiffs to recover their attorney fees from defendant governments that are held to violate constitutional or other rights.
-Unfortunately, California courts have recently begun awarding fees against unsuccessful plaintiffs in public-interest lawsuits-a trend that threatens to deter such litigation, contrary to the public interest.
+Even when such litigation is unsuccessful, it may change the nature of the debate or prompt legislative correction.
+Both federal and state law encourage public-interest litigation by allowing successful plaintiffs to recover their attorneys' fees from the defendant government that was held to violate their constitutional or other rights.

 This article addresses public-interest fee-shifting statutes in both California law and its federal counterparts.
 Part I describes the nature of public-interest litigation and the advocacy groups that engage in it.
-Part II explains why the California Legislature and Congress depart from the "American Rule" whereby parties pay their own fees,3 to permit prevailing parties to recover their fees in public-interest cases.4 Although phrased to permit recovery to "parties" generally, these statutes exist to encourage publicinterest plaintiffs to challenge governmental actions that infringe upon constitutional and other rights.
-Plaintiffs, intervenors aligned with plaintiffs, and other intervenors who could have brought their own lawsuit, and are thus deemed "functional plaintiffs" all stand to recover fees when they prevail in publicinterest litigation.
+Part II explains why the California Legislature and Congress depart from the American Rule-whereby parties pay their own fees5-to permit prevailing parties to recover their fees in public-interest cases.6 Although phrased to permit recovery to "parties" generally, these statutes exist to encourage publicinterest plaintiffs to challenge governmental actions that infringe upon constitutional and other rights.
+Plaintiffs, intervenors aligned with plaintiffs, and other intervenors who could have brought their own lawsuit and are thus deemed "functional plaintiffs" all stand to recover fees when they prevail in publicinterest litigation.7

 Part III examines the legal and policy reasons why most courts treat defendants and defendant-intervenors differently when it comes to public-interest fee-shifting statutes.
 The fee-shifting statutes themselves do not permit governmental defendants to recover fees from plaintiffs in public-interest lawsuits, so the critical issue arises in the context of private intervenors aligned with governmental defendants to defeat the constitutional and other claims of publicinterest plaintiffs.
-As shown below, allowing prevailing defendant-intervenors to recover fees from private plaintiffs subverts the purposes of the fee-shifting statutes and chills plaintiffs' First Amendment rights to petition the courts.
-Moreover, in California, defendant-intervenors may be deemed "functional amici" and thus immune from paying fees to a prevailing public-interest plaintiff.
-This is unfair.
-Parties who cannot be liable for fees also should not be able to recover them.
+As shown below, allowing prevailing defendant-intervenors to recover fees from private plaintiffs subverts the purposes of the fee-shifting statutes and chills plaintiffs' First Amendment rights to petition the courts.8 Moreover, in California, defendant-intervenors may be deemed "functional amici" and thus immune from paying fees to a prevailing public-interest plaintiff; fairness dictates that those who cannot be liable for fees also should not be able to recover fees.
 Finally, the award of fees to defendant-intervenors encourages the government to outsource the defense of laws to outside advocacy groups, creating conflicts between the groups' ideological goals and the public interest that the government is expected to pursue in court.
-The article concludes that California courts should adopt the rule established by the federal courts for analogous statutes: Prevailing defendant-intervenors may recover attorney fees from an unsuccessful public-interest plaintiff only when the plaintiff's lawsuit is found to have been frivolous, unreasonable, or without foundation.
+10 The article concludes that California courts should adopt the rule established by the federal courts for analogous statutes: Prevailing defendant-intervenors may recover attorneys' fees from an unsuccessful public-interest plaintiff only when the plaintiff's lawsuit is found to have been frivolous, unreasonable, or without foundation.